artur-ciocanu/launch.en/help/extension-dev/web/event-types.md

 };
 ```

-If you want to make the duration configurable by the Adobe Experience Platform data collection user, then the option to input and save a duration to the settings object is required.
+If you want to make the duration configurable by the Adobe Experience Platform user, then the option to input and save a duration to the settings object is required.
 The object might look something like this:

 ```js
 {